framps/raspberryTools/README.md

 3. [raspiSD2USB.sh](#raspisd2usbsh) - Predecessor of raspiSD2USB written in bash.
 Not maintained any more.
 Feel free to fork and open pull requests.

-4. [wlan_check.sh](#wlan_checksh) - Check on regular base for WLAN connection and either restart network interface or reboot Raspberry if there is no connection
+4. [checkWLANAndRestart.sh](#checkwlanandrestartsh) - Check on regular base for WLAN connection and either restart network interface or reboot Raspberry if there is no connection

-5. [check_throttled.sh](#check_throttledsh) - Check Raspberry throttled bits with `vcgencmd get_throttled` and display their meaning if throtteling happened since boot or since last script invocation
+5. [checkThrottled.sh](#checkthrottledsh) - Check Raspberry throttled bits with `vcgencmd get_throttled` and display their meaning if throtteling happened since boot or since last script invocation

-6. [temp_test.sh](#temp_testsh) - Generates 100% CPU load on a Raspberry and monitors the CPU temperature.
+6. [testCPUTemperature.sh](#testcputemperaturesh) - Generates 100% CPU load on a Raspberry and monitors the CPU temperature.
 Useful to test the effectiveness of a heat sink and/or fan.

 7. [retrieveTerrabytesWritten.sh](#retrieveterrabyteswrittensh) - Either retrieves the Total Bytes Written of all existing SSDs on the system or a specific SSD.
 Helps to get an idea when the SSD will reach it's end of life.